Tree Removal Cost

 Do I need to replace my tree if it is protected?

 If it is specified within the conditions of the council's consent when you apply for the work, you will need to replace the tree once it's been cut down.
-The council will usually specify the type of tree that needs to be planted along with the size and location of it.
+The council will usually specify the type of tree that needs to be planted, along with its size and location.

 Will the council pay to remove my tree?